 Many people will tell you that the first year of marriage is the hardest.
 One thing that makes relationships difficult is learning how to communicate and meshing lifestyles.
 By now as newlyweds, you've probably run into your fair share of conflict.
 “It might seem like you’re at the center of a war zone,” says Jennifer Jeanne Patterson, author of 52 Fights, a collection of essays about Patterson's first year of marriage.
 “Don’t take it so seriously.
 You’re different people.
 Hang in there.”
 With that in mind, we compiled five common newlywed fights and some expert tips to help resolve the conflict.
 These can apply whether you're newly married, longtime partners, or just beginning to merge lives.

-Dividing Up the Household Chores
+Dividing up Household Chores

-You find absolute joy in Mari Kondo-style organization, but your partner is all about "organized chaos," as they put it.
+You find absolute joy in Marie Kondo-style organization, but your partner is all about "organized chaos."
 This might have been cute in the beginning stages of the relationship, but now that you are married, it’s anything but.
 What and who gives?
 Choose your battles carefully, says Patterson.
-If one of you sees something needs to get done—the laundry needs folding, the garbage is overflowing and must go out, or the groceries need to be put away—try taking the initiative to just do it, but also be sure to communicate your needs.
+If one of you sees something that needs to get done—the laundry needs folding, the garbage is overflowing and must go out, or the groceries need to be put away—try taking the initiative to just do it, but also be sure to communicate your needs.
 If your relationship requires more structure, making a list of chores and dividing them is one way to be ultra clear about what needs to be done around the house.
 While Patterson isn't a fan of this method because it might end up turning into a scorecard and cause resentment between couples, if this tactic works for both of you, stick with it.

 As Patterson points out, everyone has emotional baggage that is tied to their beliefs about and relationship with money.
-According to the Census Bureau, money plays a big role in marriage rates.
-Money often comes between couples, especially early in a marriage, which makes sense.
-The Census Bureau reports tensions over finances are, "understandable given the expenses associated with weddings, the merging of finances following marriage, the negative impact of financial disagreements on marital outcomes, as well as other factors."
+According to the Census Bureau, economic security plays a big role in marriage rates.
+Money often comes between couples, especially early in a marriage.
+The Census Bureau reports that tensions over finances are "understandable given the expenses associated with weddings, the merging of finances following marriage, the negative impact of financial disagreements on marital outcomes, as well as other factors."

-Should we, shouldn't we?
+Should we or shouldn't we?
 Now, later, if not now, when?
 Is it even possible?
 These are just a few of the many questions you might have about children as newlyweds.
-Experts like Liz Colizza, licensed psychotherapist and Head of Research of relationship counseling app Lasting recommend being super clear about what you need and want here.
+Liz Colizza, licensed psychotherapist and Head of Research for the relationship counseling app, Lasting, recommends being super clear about what you need and want.
 Choosing to have or not have kids is a deeply personal decision, and the conversation that needs to happen if the two of you are misaligned will be tough.

-Dealing With The In-Laws
+Dealing With the In-Laws

 Couple vs. Solo Time

 "There is a common misconception that one should care for the marriage first, even at the expense of one's wellbeing," writes relationship specialist Melody Li.
 "But just like the airplane safety procedure instructs us, we have to put on our own oxygen mask before helping others."
-In other words, it's easier to be a loving, kind, and an attentive spouse when you've had some time for yourself.
-Whether it's a spin class with your favorite instructor, a mani pedi, or even an hour of uninterrupted reading time while your partner watches the kids, remember that being a couple is about two whole individuals coming together.
+In other words, it's easier to be a loving, kind, and attentive spouse when you've had some time for yourself.
+Whether it's a spin class with your favorite instructor, a mani-pedi, or even an hour of uninterrupted reading time while your partner watches the kids, remember that being a couple is about two whole individuals coming together.